GJSissons/nf-windows-guide/nf-windows-dev-guide.md

 Make sure you are running Windows 10 Version 1903 with Build 18362 or higher.
 You can check your Windows version by select WIN-R (using the Windows key to run a command) and running the utility *winver*.

-From within PowerShell, run the Windows Deployment Image and Service Manager (DISM) tool as an administrator to enable the Windows Subsystem for Linux.
+From within PowerShell, run the Windows Deployment Image and Service Manager (DISM) tool to enable the Windows Subsystem for Linux.
 To run PowerShell with administrator privileges, right-click on the PowerShell icon from the Start menu or desktop and select “*Run as administrator*”.

 ```
 PS C:\WINDOWS\System32> dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart